 I’ve made no secret of my absolute addiction to fried clams—especially fried clams with big, luscious, profane bellies.
 I remember going as a kid to Macray’s, a local clam shack in Westport, MA., several Sundays during the summer.
 There my parents, grandparents, godparents, cousins, and I dove into pints of deep-fried oceanic goodness.
 My only regret as I tapped the last bits of crumbs from the greasy red-striped box into my mouth was that we couldn’t make them at home; it’s near impossible to shuck steamer clams.
 (Trust me, I’ve tried.)
 That little snag meant this treat would be relegated to the hot, steamy days of a New England summer.

 Even after I wrote my paean to the almighty mollusk, I still was stymied: I couldn’t find a source for shucked big-bellied clams.
 But recently I stumbled upon Digger’s Seafood.
 It offers all kinds of fresh, never-frozen seafood, including my beloved shucked whole-belly clams.
-[Ed.
-Note: Digger’s no longer sells clams to the public.
-But we did find Lobsters.com, which one of our readers recommend.]
+[Editor’s Note: For a while, Digger’s no longer sold clams to the public.
+But we’re happy to hear they have clams for sale again.
+Lobsters.com, which one of our readers recommend, also sells clams.]

 Skeptical, I ordered a one-pound packet that was delivered to my door within 24 hours.
 What makes Digger’s clams so special is they’re professionally shucked (the emergency-room savings alone is worth the steep price) and shipped to order.
 When I cracked opened the container, it smelled like a sweet, salty sea breeze.
 It took all I had not to eat the clams in all their raw, slippery glory.